 2.90% + $0.30 for online sales

-For merchant accounts, we recommend CDGcommerce, which offers flat-rate pricing and an interchange-plus option depending on the merchant’s payment volume.
-There are no monthly minimums and no contracts, just a $10 monthly fee.
-Low-volume merchants will pay 1.95% + $0.30 for most transactions, or 2.95% + $0.30 for premium, corporate, or international cards.
-Merchants who process more than $10,000/month are eligible for interchange-plus pricing with a 0.30% + $0.10 markup.
+For small businesses looking for a full-service merchant account, we recommend CDGcommerce (see our review), which offers flat-rate pricing and an interchange-plus option depending on the merchant’s payment volume.
+There are no monthly minimums and no long-term contracts, just a $10 monthly fee.
+Low-volume ecommerce merchants will pay 1.95% + $0.30 for most transactions, or 2.95% + $0.30 for premium, corporate, or international cards.
+Merchants who process more than $10,000 per month are eligible for interchange-plus pricing with a 0.30% + $0.10 markup.

 While it’s rare to find a processor that doesn’t include some sort of gateway access, they do exist.
-In the event that you find yourself leaning toward one of these processors, you can find your own gateway.
-Authorize.net is nearly universally compatible and reasonably priced, which makes it a good option for most merchants.
-(Worth noting: CDGcommerce’s gateway, Quantum, also includes an Authorize.net emulation mode to maximize compatibility.)
+If you find yourself leaning toward one of these processors, you can find your own gateway.
+Authorize.Net (see our review) is nearly universally compatible and reasonably priced, which makes it a good option for most merchants.
+(Worth noting: CDGcommerce’s proprietary Quantum Gateway also includes an Authorize.Net emulation mode to maximize compatibility.)

 Want to know more about how payment gateways figure into your ecommerce setup?
 Check out our article, The Complete Guide to Online Credit Card Processing With a Payment Gateway, for more information.